chiemezie1/blockchain-carRide/README.md

   Clone this repository to your local machine.
   Open a terminal and navigate to the project's root directory.
   Install the project's dependencies by running npm install.

-  Connect to the Goerli test network by running npx hardhat network --network goerli.
+# Usage
  Compile the contract by running npx hardhat compile.

-# Usage
-In the project's root directory, open a terminal and run npx hardhat console --network goerli.
-In the Hardhat console, deploy the contract by running deploy().
+ Deploy to the Goerli test network by running npx hardhat run scripts/deploy.js

   Once the contract is deployed, you can interact with it using the following functions: registerRider(string memory _name, string memory _contact, string memory _email) : Registers a new rider with the provided name, contact, and email. registerDriver(string memory _name, string memory _contact, string memory _email, string memory _carNumber, uint _seats) : Registers a new driver with the provided name, contact, email, car number and number of seats requestRide(string memory _pickup, string memory _dropoff, uint _amount): Requests a new ride with the provided pickup and dropoff location and amount.
 Returns the ride ID. acceptRide(uint _rideId): Accepts a ride with the provided ride ID. confirmRide(uint _rideId) : Confirm a ride with the provided ride ID getRideInfo(uint _rideId) : Returns the information of a ride with the provided ride ID, including rider address, pickup and dropoff location, amount, and whether it is complete and confirmed by rider and driver
   Events
   RiderRegister(address indexed _riderAddr): Triggered when a new rider is registered.
   DriverRegister(address indexed _driverAddr): Triggered when a new driver is registered.
   RequestDriverEvent(address indexed _riderAddr,string pickup, string dropoff): Triggered when a new ride is requested.

 # Contact
 If you have any questions or issues regarding this contract, please don't hesitate to contact me.